-Ashay Bhatwadekar, PhD, is an assistant professor with Indiana University School of Medicine Department of Ophthalmology with a secondary appointment in Department of Pharmacology and Toxicology.
+Ashay Bhatwadekar, PhD, is an associate professor with Indiana University School of Medicine Department of Ophthalmology with a secondary appointment in Department of Pharmacology and Toxicology.
 He is an adjunct assistant professor of Department of Pharmacy Practice, College of Pharmacy, Purdue University.
 From his lab in the Eugene and Marilyn Glick Eye Institute, he studies the pathogenic mechanism and develops newer treatments for the most common complications of long-term diabetes, diabetic retinopathy.

 It was a routine eye exam that put Dr. Bhatwadekar on the path toward researching diabetic retinopathy—a diabetic condition in which fluid and blood leaking from blood vessels in the eye damage the retina.
 When he learned from his optometrist that there was no cure, he was inspired to study the condition and its implications.